SimonLodal/xenum/docs/README.md

 adding a lot of functionality that they lack.

 ## Features
+Enums:
 - To/from string
 - Iteration
 - constexpr size
 - XenumSet: Bit-based set of values from an xenum
+- Custom properties: Static data associated with each enum value.

+Implementation:
 - No duplicate declaration of values
 - Unlimited number of values in an enum.
 Most other 'smart' C++ enums are limited to around 64 or 256 values due to recursion limits in preprocessor and/or templates.
-- Custom properties: Static values associated with each enum value.
 - Everything is static and const(expr).
 - No runtime initialization/computation, and no pointers in the generated data (friendly for shared libraries).